jawadadnan0/GPUSwarmSim/README.md

 ii) PyTorch 1.6.0 (or above): https://pytorch.org/
 iii) Matplotlib 3.30 (or above): https://matplotlib.org/users/installing.html

-Or you can run the following command in Terminal in this directory:
+Or you can run the following command in Terminal in main directory:

 		pip install -r requirements.txt